This is xnu-12377.1.9. See this file in:

 /*

-* If the space is the receiver/owner of the object,
+* If the space is the receiver/owner of the port,

 * then we quietly consume the right and return

-* the space's name for the object.
+* the space's name for the port.
 Otherwise

 * we destroy the right and return MACH_PORT_NULL.